ShawnSomething/obsidian-gcal/obsidian-gcal-plugin-plan.md

 ### Done

 - Phases 1–14 complete.
 Plugin published to the Obsidian Community store.
-- `manifest.json` at `1.0.18`, `minAppVersion` `1.7.2`.
+- `manifest.json` at `1.0.21`, `minAppVersion` `1.7.2`.
+Latest git tag is `1.0.20`, so
+  `1.0.21` is built but not yet released.
-- Test suite: 71 Vitest tests, 6 files, wired into CI (section 15).
+- Test suite: 79 Vitest tests, 7 files, wired into CI (section 15).
 - `eslint .` exits 0.
 It had been failing on 36 errors, so the CI lint job was red (section 16).
+- Zero `eslint-disable`, `@ts-ignore` or `@ts-expect-error` comments anywhere in the repo, after the Obsidian submission rejected the three that existed (section 17).
 - Full gate verified green: `tsc`, `npm test`, `eslint .`, production build.

 ### Open items — start here next session

-1. **Ship a release carrying the lint fixes.** The removed token-logging `console.log` calls are in the repo but not in any published build.
-Shawn is handling this via a normal release rather than hand-copying builds into vaults.
+1. **Ship the `1.0.21` release.** Commit `5d3f008` is pushed but untagged, and it is the commit that removed the token-logging `console.log` calls.
+Until it is tagged and released, the credential leak fixed in section 16 is still in every published build.
+   The submission that surfaced section 17's errors must also be resubmitted.
+2. **Commit `tests/commandIds.test.ts`** and the recording `Plugin` stub it needs in `tests/stubs/obsidian.ts`.
+Written and passing, not yet committed.
-2. **Phase 15 — automatic Task Prep buffers.** Designed in full below, not started.
+3. **Phase 15 — automatic Task Prep buffers.** Designed in full below, not started.

 ### Next session start